The Cayman Islands' USD $500 million master planned development to create 1 million square feet of office space for global knowledge-based businesses

 For the past six years, CEC has welcomed students and recent graduates to participate in the ‘Summer in the City’ internship programme which connects students with industry professionals and concludes in an annual networking event.
 This summer CEC assisted in the expansion of the University College of the Cayman Islands (UCCI) STEM Summer Camp which offered a week-long immersive STEM activities for aspiring scientists, inventors, mathematicians, engineers, entrepreneurs, and leaders.
 Additionally, the initiative facilitates training sessions in partnership with the National Workforce Development Agency, offers coding workshops, promotes STEM careers through school presentations, and hosts an online jobs portal.

-The first phase is scheduled to be completed by the end of Q1 in 2021.
+The first phase is scheduled to be completed by Q3 in 2022.

 1st Photo (L-R): Mr. David Wight, Councillor for Sports and Transport; the Honourable Joseph Hew, Minister of Commerce, Planning and Infrastructure; the Honourable Alden McLaughlin, Premier and Minister for Human Resources, Immigration and Community Affairs; Mr. Charlie Kirkconnell, CEC Chief Executive Officer; the Honourable Moses Kirkconnell, Deputy Premier and Minister for District Administration, Tourism and Transport; the Honourable Tara Rivers, Minister for Financial Services and Home Affairs; Ms. Cindy O'Hara, CEC Chief Development Officer; and Ms. Barbara Conolly, Councillor for Education